ThePhoenix77/trans-ping-pongy/README.md

 # trans-ping-pongy

-This repo is only representing a mini sub project of a much bigger one [ft_transcendence](https://github.com/aragragu/PONG_MASSAR_5.0).
+This repo is only representing a mini sub project of a much bigger team project, the [ft_transcendence](https://github.com/aragragu/PONG_MASSAR_5.0).
 So this is just my standalone minimalist ping pong game part with local multiplayer, AI bot, and online remote modes.

 ## Features